hdShang/arxiv-daily/docs/cs-CL/2025-08-15/papers/250811779v1-a-multi-task-evaluation-of-llms-processing-of-academic-text-input.md

 ---
 layout: default
-title: A Multi-Task Evaluation of LLMs' Processing of Academic Text Input
+title: "A Multi-Task Evaluation of LLMs' Processing of Academic Text Input"
 ---

 # A Multi-Task Evaluation of LLMs' Processing of Academic Text Input